Influence, Manipulation & Deceit

 There’s a lot of misinformation out there about e-cigarettes, Juuls, and vaping.
 Here’s what you need to know about these harmful products.

-- They are addictive.
 E-cigarettes typically contain nicotine, which is highly addictive.
 The nicotine levels vary widely among products but the most popular devices among teens and young adults look like flash drives and water enhancers.
 One Juul pod can contain as much nicotine as one pack of cigarettes or 200 puffs.7 While many cigarette smokers try e-cigarettes because they think they’re a safer alternative or will help them quit, studies show that e-cigarettes do not help people quit smoking cigarettes.8 Instead, smokers end up using both products, which increases their risk of developing chronic diseases.9

 Below are steps you can take to protect yourself and your loved ones.